Finding the best money market account

 By most measures, an FDIC-insured money market account is very similar to an ordinary savings account: It’s a savings vehicle designed to build wealth in virtually the safest manner possible.
 While money market account yields are unlikely to compete with riskier options, these accounts can offer a meaningful return, particularly if you commit to finding an account that offers competitive terms.
 When stock markets are particularly volatile, these types of accounts become even more attractive.

-In rates updated August 31, 2015, the Federal Deposit Insurance Corp. placed the national average APY for money market accounts at 0.08%.
+In rates updated Nov.
+23, 2015, the Federal Deposit Insurance Corp. placed the national average annual percentage yield for money market accounts at 0.08%.

 Compare rates using our searchable tool below.

 Rates as of 11/25/2015 Rates / APY terms above are current as of the date indicated.
 These quotes are from banks, credit unions and thrifts, some of which have paid for a link to their website.
 Bank, thrift and credit union deposits are insured by the FDIC or NCUA.
 Contact the bank for the terms and conditions that may apply to you.
 Rates are subject to change without notice and may not be the same at all branches.

 Rates as of 11/25/2015